Kajja/requestrecorder/README.md

 The module also includes a presentation part that formats the HTTP-request records in the database to HTML, for simple integration into a web project.

+There is a special adaptation to the Anax-MVC framework that can be used if you prefer it, see the Usage_with_Anax-MVC documentation.

 By Mikael Feuk.

 License